Daniel Ludueña

-Daniel Emmanuel Ludueña (born 27 July 1982), also known as El Hachita, is an Argentine former professional footballer.
+Daniel Emmanuel Ludueña (born 27 July 1982) is an Argentine former professional footballer.
+Nicknamed El Hachita, he spent most of his career in Mexico.

 He is the older brother of footballer Gonzalo Ludueña and the son of former Talleres de Córdoba player Luis Antonio Ludueña.
+He also holds Mexican citizenship.

 Career

-On July 27, 2013 Ludueña made a 70-yard goal against Tigres that proved to be the game winner in a 2-1 win.
-He also holds Mexican citizenship.
+On July 27, 2013, Ludueña made a 70-yard goal against Tigres that proved to be the game winner in a 2–1 win.

 On 8 July 2016, Talleres de Córdoba reached an agreement with Pumas for a 6-month-loan of Ludueña.

 On 16 August 2018, Ludueña retired from professional football.